THE POSTAL HISTORY OF ICAO

 The remaining five floors of the building were occupied by various organizations connected with aviation, the headquarters of IATA the International Air Transport Association, on the 2nd floor), several of the larger international airlines, a cafeteria, cocktail bar and a bank.

 It is to be noted that no provision was made in the new building for a dedicated conference room in which to hold the Assembly Sessions.
 They were therefore held either in Montreal (at the Windsor Hotel, ICAO Headquarters, or Laurentien Hotel for the third Assembly or outside Canada at the invitation of one of the Members States; during the first 20 years, ICAO Assemblies were convened at seven different locations.
-Due to the Organization’s expanding work, an increasing number of staff of the Secretariat (close to 500 in 1970) and an ever-growing number of Member States (119 in 1970), the accommodations built in the 40s had become too cramped and restrictive for efficient operations of ICAO.
+Due to the Organization’s expanding work, an increasing number of staff of the Secretariat (close to 500 in 1970) and an ever-growing number of Member States (47 in 1949, 70 in 1957, 119 in 1970), the accommodations built in the 40s had become too cramped and restrictive for efficient operations of ICAO.
 From an initial space occupied of 90,000 square feet in 1949, the Organization occupied in 1970 almost the whole of the International Aviation Building, for 160,000 square feet.

 CN's chief architect George Drummond inherited the design and construction of the prestigious Queen Elizabeth Hotel in Montréal.
 CN President Donald Gordon approved the plans in 1953 and the work officially began on 23 June 1954.
 Built around the Central Station, the hotel complex had to hide the "holes" left by the construction of the railway tracks and be part of a very innovative urban project for the time, Place Ville-Marie, located on Dorchester Boulevard (now René-Lévesque Boulevard), which opened in 1962.The Queen Elizabeth Hotel opened on 15 March 1958.